2003 All-Ireland Senior Football Championship final: Routes to the final

-Tyrone progressed directly to the All-Ireland quarter finals as they won the 2003 Ulster Senior Football Championship, through victories against Derry, Antrim and Down.
-Armagh lost to Monaghan in the preliminary round of the Ulster Championship and therefore entered the All-Ireland qualifiers at the first round.
-They defeated Waterford, Antrim, Dublin and Limerick to join Tyrone at the quarter-final stage; the ties were played whilst Tyrone were competing in the latter stages of the Ulster Championship.
+Tyrone progressed directly to the All-Ireland SFC quarter finals as they won the 2003 Ulster Senior Football Championship, through victories against Derry, Antrim and Down.
+Armagh lost to Monaghan in the preliminary round of the Ulster Senior Football Championship (SFC) and therefore entered the All-Ireland SFC qualifiers at the first round.
+They defeated Waterford, Antrim, Dublin and Limerick to join Tyrone at the quarter-final stage; the ties were played whilst Tyrone were competing in the latter stages of the Ulster SFC.

-Sides that had played each other in the provincial championships could not be drawn together in the quarter-finals but none of these restrictions affected Armagh or Tyrone.
-Tyrone were drawn against Fermanagh, who had unexpectedly defeated Meath and Mayo in the qualifiers, while Armagh were drawn against Leinster championship winners Laois.
-Tyrone won their game by 1–21 (24 points) to 0–05.
+Sides that had played each other in the provincial championships could not be drawn together in the All-Ireland SFC quarter-finals but this restriction did not affect Armagh or Tyrone.
+Tyrone were drawn against Fermanagh, who had unexpectedly defeated Meath and Mayo in the qualifiers, while Armagh were drawn against Leinster Senior Football Championship winners Laois.
+Tyrone won their game by 1–21 (24 points) to 0–5.
 Armagh defeated Laois by 0–15 to 0–13, although the sides were level on points on nine occasions.
-Even before Donegal's win over Galway, which meant three of the four semi-finalists were from Ulster, there was intense media speculation about the possibility of an all-Ulster final.
+Even before Donegal's win over Galway, which meant three of the four semi-finalists were from the province of Ulster, there was intense media speculation about the possibility of an all-Ulster final.

 Tyrone's semi-final was against Kerry.
-Despite their captain Peter Canavan suffering an injury early on, Tyrone won by 0–13 to 0–06.
+Despite their captain Peter Canavan suffering an injury early on, Tyrone won by 0–13 to 0–6.
 Much of the match analysis focused on the manner in which it was played.
 It was characterised by persistent fouling (73 frees were awarded in total) and Tyrone's defensive tactics.
 While many commentators expressed frustration about the quality of the game, some appreciated the skill with which Tyrone employed their tactics.
 Mickey Harte countered the criticism by saying: "There's no use in us playing flamboyantly and losing."

-Donegal were Armagh's opposition in an all-Ulster semi-final.
-Armagh were behind at half time but took advantage of Raymond Sweeney's dismissal just after the interval to finish with a 2–10 (16 points) – 1–09 (12 points) victory.
+Donegal were Armagh's opposition in an all-Ulster All-Ireland SFC semi-final.
+Armagh were behind at half-time, but took advantage of Raymond Sweeney's dismissal just after the interval to finish with a 2–10 (16 points) – 1–9 (12 points) victory.
 Armagh may have had a larger winning margin had they not amassed 21 wides.
 A death threat was allegedly made against referee Michael Monahan in the closing minutes.